 Strategy 2.1 Create purposeful, flexible, and accessible spaces to meet the diverse needs of our community.
-Increase study spaces, revamp the youth area, and add storage and parking to serve the increasing need in these areas of service.
+Increase study spaces, revamp the youth area, safe and secure bicycle parking, and add storage and parking to serve the increasing need in these areas of service.
 Seek financial support through the Capital Improvement Program or other community organizations to update the aging building infrastructure.